Last updated: May 29, 2026

 Housing, utility bills, and local referrals

 What it helps with: AAAs do not run every housing program, but they may refer you to senior apartments, home repair options, energy help, legal aid, senior centers, adult day services, or county offices.
-The Ohio Department of Development runs energy help through the HEAP page, and some local AAAs help older adults gather papers for energy assistance.
+The Ohio Department of Development’s HEAP page says Ohio’s energy assistance work moved to the Department of Job and Family Services on April 6, 2026, with no interruption or change in the application process.

 Who may qualify: Housing and bill programs usually depend on income, age, disability, household size, county, and funding.
 Senior centers may be open to many older adults, but some services at the center can have separate rules.

 Where to apply: Ask your AAA for local referrals.
-Use Ohio Benefits help for Medicaid, SNAP, cash assistance, and related benefit questions.
-Our housing assistance guide and Ohio senior centers page can help with next steps.
-For shutoff notices or high bills, see our utility bill help guide.
+Use Ohio Benefits for Medicaid, SNAP, cash assistance, and related benefit questions.
+Our Ohio housing guide, utility help guide, and home repair guide can help with next steps.

 Elder rights and complaint help